 Now back in Europe, he released his second album – Little Mysteries – earlier this year and booked a 16-date tour across 7 countries to launch it.

-As you might have read from the international jazz promoter survey I published at the end of 2017, almost 60% of bands that the average promoter books has no booking agent!
+As you might have read from the international jazz promoter survey I published, almost 60% of bands that the average promoter books has no booking agent!

 Still, easier said than done, right?